medeepeshyadav/OOPs-Projects-with-Automated-Tests/Towers-of-Hanoi/README.md

 <h1> Object Oriented Programming (OOP)</h1>
 </a>

+## Documentation
 ### *class* `Disc(size: int)`
 A class to construct an object of `Disc` type.

 **Parameters:**\
 **size**: ***int type***\
-            It represents the size of the disc of object.
+            It represents the size of the disc object.

 ### *class* `Rod(name: str, disc: Disc = None)`